+(256)-414-532-162 +(256)-773-912-891 / +(256) 702 12 3064

 Here are the key reasons why you should trek gorillas in Uganda:

-• The rest of the gorillas on Earth are found in Rwanda Volcanoes National Park and Congo’s Virunga Park.
-All these are found in Virunga Mountains.
+- The rest of the gorillas on Earth are found in Rwanda Volcanoes National Park and Congo’s Virunga Park.
+All these are found in the Virunga Mountains.

-• Gorilla holidays in Uganda are cheaper: Gorilla permits in Uganda costs $700 while Rwanda gorilla trek is at $1500.
+- Gorilla holidays in Uganda are cheaper: gorilla permits in Uganda cost $700, while a Rwanda gorilla trek costs $1500.
 Therefore, tracking gorillas in Uganda is ideal for budget travelers.

-• Gorilla trips in Uganda can easily be combined with other amazing trips: While on a gorilla tour in Uganda, you can easily take also adventures like chimpanzee trekking, and game viewing trips in parks like Queen Elizabeth National Park, etc.
+- Gorilla trips in Uganda can easily be combined with other amazing trips.
+While on a gorilla tour in Uganda, you can easily take on adventures like chimpanzee trekking and game-viewing trips in parks like Queen Elizabeth National Park, etc.

 Other Safari Activities in Uganda to Accompany on Your Gorilla Trip

-As experts, we recommend that you accompany other amazing safaris on your Uganda gorillas watching trip.
+As experts, we recommend that you accompany other amazing safaris on your Uganda gorilla-watching trip.

 The prominent ones include:

 Uganda game viewing tours offer you a thrilling opportunity to spot most of the game animals in Uganda.
-The prominent animals to look for include Lions, Leopards, cape Buffalos, Elephants, Giraffes, Hippos, giant Nile Crocodiles, Hyenas, plus several Antelope species and birds.
+The prominent animals to look for include Lions, Leopards, cape Buffalos, Elephants, Giraffes, Hippos, giant Nile Crocodiles, and hyenas, as well as several Antelope species and birds.

 The prominent areas for Uganda wildlife trips include:

-Among the above park, Queen Elizabeth Park is the only site to spot renowned tree climbing Lions.
-These tree climbing Lions are spotted while on game drives in the Ishasha sector.
+Among the parks mentioned above, Queen Elizabeth Park is the only site to spot renowned tree-climbing Lions.
+These tree-climbing Lions are spotted while on game drives in the Ishasha sector.

-Chimpanzee tracking tours allow you to visit the amazing cousins of man, chimps in their charming natural environment.
+Chimpanzee tracking tours allow you to visit the amazing cousins of man, chimpanzees, in their charming natural environment.
 This safari experience is so incredible!

 At the end of your Uganda chimp tracking adventure, you’ll agree that chimps are humans living in the wild!

-Uganda chimpanzee tracking safaris in Kibale offers the best experience.
+Ugandan chimpanzee tracking safaris in Kibale offer the best experience.
 It’s also possible in Kalinzu Forest, Kyambura Gorge, and Budongo Forest in Murchison Falls National Park.

 The gorilla habituation experience is a notable safari adventure ideal for researchers on Mountain gorillas.
 It’s also worth undertaking for travelers interested in spending more time with gorillas.